taxidriveer/Examiner/readme.md

 Lacking Features, Ideas & Problems
 ----------------------------------
 - Always listen for INSPECT_READY, and invalidate the current unit if an event is recieved that is not "our" unit.
-- PvP: The arena calculator needs to be updated.
 - Cache: Modify the function that builds a list of players from the filter, to take a table parameter, so external code can request a filterd list, without modifying the cache list.
 - Postpone the OnCache() event, currently, the OnAchievementsReady() happens after caching is done, so it doesn't actually get cached!
 - Module's OnInitialize() shouldn't run until first time Examiner is opened.
 This would allow for much more optimization.
-- Achievement tooltips should adhere to the smarttooltip option.
 - mod:HasData() should be posting an event.
 It messes with the modlist module.
 - Locked frames seem to have moved a bit up as of 4.0, change this in Examiner to so it will align with other frames.
 - Bring back the ability, as a new module, to send an inspected player to another person with Examiner.